DIY Finishing - Finishing Techniques

 Again about the "innocence" of finishing materials

-When the furniture is completed, defects are identified which are often blamed on the finishing materials used or their application.
-This is not the first time I have written about factors that influence the quality of the finish.
+When furniture is finalized, defects are identified which are often blamed on the finishing materials used or their application.
+This is not the first time I have written about factors influencing the quality of the finish.
 Read more about the influence of environmental factors here.
-This time I want to draw attention to some defects that appear long before the wood is stained and varnished and that go unnoticed until the finishing.
+This time I want to draw your attention to some defects that appear long before the wood is colored and varnished and go unnoticed until the finishing.

 Defects from mechanical woodworking

-Defects can appear as early as the cutting, machining, assembly and blank preparation stages, but go unnoticed until they are highlighted by colour, primer or varnish.
-And if the lacquer applied has a high gloss, any defect, however small, is magnified.
+Defects can appear as early as the cutting, machining, assembly and blank preparation stages, but go unnoticed until they are highlighted by color, primer or varnish.
+And if the lacquer applied is high gloss, any defect, however small, is magnified.

-Let's take the example of the flow of veneers.
+Let's take the example of veneer flow.
 This is done with knives.
-If they are not well sharpened, fibre pull-outs occur, which later lead to glue penetration during veneering.
-In this area stains will appear when the veneering is done and the adhesion to the substrate will decrease.
-This is why, in addition to the permanent control of the knives, the veneers must also be sorted according to quality.
+If the knives are not sharp enough, fiber pull-outs occur, which later lead to glue penetration during veneering.
+In this area, stains will appear when the veneer is tacked and adhesion to the substrate will decrease.
+This is why, in addition to constant knife checks, the veneers must be sorted according to quality.

-The quality of the knives and changing them when problems occur or when recommended by the supplier is also valid when cutting timber.
+The quality of the knives and changing them when problems arise or when recommended by the supplier also applies to sawing timber.
 They should also be chosen according to the operation being performed.
-Defective or unsuitable knives result in defective cutters that will cause problems later.
+Defective or unsuitable knives will result in defective cutters that will cause problems later.

 Assembly of wooden elements

-After the parts are made, the next stage in production is their assembly.
-This is where defects can occur that can be easily overlooked.
-Glue stains, small dents from tools (especially in less hard wood), fine scratches, grouting with materials incompatible with finishing products, greasy hand marks, etc., may not seem so important in assembly, but in finishing they are.
+After making the parts, the next stage in production is assembly.
+This is where easily overlooked defects can occur.
+Adhesive stains, small dents from tools (especially in less hard woods), fine scratches, caulking with materials incompatible with the finishing products, greasy hand marks, etc. may not seem so important during assembly, but they are important in the finishing.

 photo source: thefamilyhandyman.com